Brassica juncea: Cuisine

-Green manure

-Vegetable growers sometimes grow mustard as a green manure.
-Its main purpose is to act as a mulch, covering the soil to suppress weeds between crops.
-If grown as a green manure, the mustard plants are cut down at the base when sufficiently grown, and left to wither on the surface, continuing to act as a mulch until the next crop is due for sowing, when the mustard is dug in.
-In the UK, mustard sown in summer and autumn is cut down starting in October.
-April sowings can be cut down in June, keeping the ground clear for summer-sown crops.
-One of the disadvantages of using mustard as a green manure is its propensity to harbor club root.
+Cover crops

+In southern New Mexico

+Brassica juncea cover crops sown in autumn and terminated and tilled into the soil in spring reduced weed density in subsequent direct-seeded chile pepper (Capsicum annuum) crops by as much as 56% compared to the non-cover control treatment.
+However, the vulnerability of B. juncea to cold injury, propensity to increase populations of the southern root-knot nematode (Meloidogyne incognita), and suitability as a host plant for the virus-vectoring beet leafhopper (Neoaliturus tenellus) preclude its wider adoption as a method of pest control in C. annuum.

 Phytoremediation

 This mustard plant is used in phytoremediation to remove heavy metals, such as lead, from the soil in hazardous waste sites because it has a higher tolerance for these substances and stores the heavy metals in its cells.
-In particular, Brassica juncea was particularly effective at removing cadmium from soil.
+In particular, B. juncea was particularly effective at removing cadmium from soil.
 The process of removing heavy metals ends when the plant is harvested and properly discarded.
 Phytoremediation has been shown to be cheaper and easier than traditional methods for heavy metal reduction in soils.
 In addition, it has the effect of reducing soil erosion, reducing cross-site contamination.